kndahl/neulab/docs/README_cluster.md

 ### Parameters
 1. vectors: list of input vectors to be clustered
-2. num_clusters (optional): number of clusters to form, default value is 2
+2. num_clusters: number of clusters to form, default value is 2
 3. metric (optional): distance metric to be used, default value is Euclidean distance
 4. draw (optional): boolean value to plot the results, default value is False
 5. figsize (optional): size of the plot, default value is (10, 10)